datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 ```

 **(c)**
 We want to extract VCF information for a list of individuals and a specific set of loci.
-To do this we will ask vcftools to consider individuals in the file “myindividuals.list”  (a single column with individual’s ID file)  and a list of loci in the file “myloci.list” (a single column with a list of loci names file).
+To do this we will ask vcftools to consider individuals in the file *myindividual.list*  (a single column with individual’s ID file)  and a list of loci in the file “myloci.list” (a single column with a list of loci names file).
 We will store the result in a vcf called ex2c.

 To quickly make a list of loci we will use the unix command append  (>>):